parsahl0707/CSC-4710-Project-02/README.md

 }
 ```

-4. Start a web server with the contents of the "Frontend" directory
+3. Start a web server with the contents of the "Frontend" directory

    - (Recommended) If you are using XAMPP, copy the contents of the "Frontend" directory into the XAMPP "htdocs" directory and start XAMPP
    - Alternatively, you can use Python HTTP Server by running the following command in the "Frontend" directory: `python3 -m http.server 80`

+4. Create a MySQL database for the backend

+   - Create a database called "csc_4710_project_02" according to the "Development-Tools/SQL-Queries/create-database.sql" file
+   - Create tables according to the "Development-Tools/SQL-Queries/tables.sql" file

 5. Start the backend service: